Trezor One review

 BTC, ETH, LTC, 1800+ coins

-No secure element / open-source posture
+No secure element / open-source firmware

 Pros, trade-offs, and operator fit